BeyondNFT/sandbox/README.md

   target: document.querySelector('#viewer'),
   props: {
     // data: required | Mixed
-    // This is either the tokenURI (string) or the content (object - JSON.parsed) of tokenURI
+    // This is either the tokenURI (string) or the content (object - JSON.parsed) of tokenURI|uri
     //
     // The Sandbox will look for the `interactive_nft` property in thos object
     // Else it will show the `image` property